Wary China keeps close watch as Tiananmen anniversary arrives

 Qihoo 360 Technology Co censors ‘VIIIIXVIIV’, the Roman numerals for ‘8 9 6 4’ or June 4, 1989.

-“The government is concerned about what they call stability maintenance,” said Andrew Nathan, a professor of political science who specializes in Chinese politics at Columbia University in New York.
+“The government is concerned about what they call stability maintenance,” said Andrew Nathan, a professor of political science who specialises in Chinese politics at Columbia University in New York.

 Nathan said Chinese leaders are concerned about the so-called “Arab Spring” uprisings and revolutions in Ukraine, and want to prevent such open acts of rebellion against the state from taking hold in China.